Panama 2022 - Week 7

 Day 45 – 06/11/22

 For only the second time in 45 days, I slept past 7am.
-I did half wake at 7, but managed to roll over and go back to sleep until my alarm went off at 8:30am.

-At 4:30pm Paddy and I went for a brief birding walk around camp.
-It was overcast and breezy, so aside from the usual flycatchers and hawks that are always about we weren’t expecting to see much much.
+At 4:30pm PC and I went for a brief birding walk around camp.
+It was overcast and breezy, so aside from the usual flycatchers and hawks that are always about, we weren’t expecting to see much.
 We were, however, surprised by a Painted Bunting.
 This is a small bird with a red body, blue head and green wings.
 It looks like it’s been coloured by a child who’s never actually seen a bird before.
 Interestingly, according to both the bird book and Merlin, it doesn’t occur in this region of Panama.
 Whether it was lost, the book is wrong, or whether it was just passing through, we were very lucky to see it.

 Day 46 – 07/11/22

 Our route took us out to Harvard, the longest peninsula on the island.
-Fortunately, it doesn’t undulate like those on the other sides of the island, so although it's longer, the walking isn’t so bad.
+Fortunately, it doesn’t undulate like those on the East side of the island, so although it's longer, the walking isn’t so bad.
 In terms of wildlife, we saw a fairly dull bird, aptly named a Plain Brown Woodcreeper.
-We also saw a small, almost pure white bird that, after some time studying the book and Googling, we came to the conclusion doesn’t exist.
+We also spotted a small, almost pure white bird that, after some time studying the book and Googling, we came to the conclusion doesn’t exist.
 The most likely option is a leucistic individual of some species.
 One thing we could ID (to family level at least) was a clear-wing moth with some electric blue colouration on the abdomen and orange on the wings, going crazy for some honeydew on a leaf.

-In terrible news, I had my first attached tick since being out here.
+In terrible news, I had my first tick bite since being out here.
 The ticks are a mix of tiny bastards and big buggers.
 The big buggers are fine because, as I found out today, you can really feel when they bite and latch on.
 The small ones are stealthy and apparently you don't feel them for a while.
 I don't think I've had one of them yet but who knows?
 The tick from today though - it’s dead now.

 Day 47 - 08/11/22

-After a mostly dry yesterday, the rain returned this morning with a vengeance.
-The rain fell so hard that the noise of it pounding on the roof woke me before my alarm, which I probably wouldn’t have been able to hear if it had gone off anyway.
+After a mostly dry day yesterday, the rain returned this morning with a vengeance.
+It fell so hard that the noise of it pounding on the roof woke me before my alarm, which I probably wouldn’t have been able to hear if it had gone off anyway.
 During a slight lull in the weather, I made my way down to breakfast where I was shortly joined by the others.
 Going out in these conditions was a no-go, so we just did office work until lunch.

-In the afternoon the rain cleared so I went with Paddy to check on the seedling exclusion experiment.
+In the afternoon the rain cleared so I went with PC to check on the seedling exclusion experiment.
 This involved walking to four points in the forest and counting how many of the seeds we’d planted had germinated.
-At the last point (on Fairchild), Paddy noticed that the GPS was showing we were only 300m from camp, rather than the 500 or 600-meter route that the trails would take us.
+At the last point (on Fairchild), PC noticed that the GPS was showing we were only 300m from camp, rather than the 500 or 600-meter route that the trails would take us.
 We cut across country, up and down a gully or two and were back by half four, a little damp from the now falling again rain, but otherwise none the worse for wear for our off-trail excursion.

 Day 48 – 09/11/22